The Kakeya needle problem and the existence of Besicovitch and Nikodym sets for rectifiable sets: Kakeya needle problem for translations

 \subsection{Fineness of the zigzags, and the small neighborhood lemma}

 We have already chosen all the directions we use in all the basic zigzags to construct $P$.
 These directions divide $\P^1$ into finitely many intervals, which we call \emph{elementary intervals}.
 By an elementary interval we mean a \emph{closed} interval $I\subset\P^1$ such that its endpoints are directions used in our construction, and such that $I$ does not contain any other such direction.
+(See \Cref{sec:venetian} for what it means for a direction to be ``used in our construction.'')

 Since we already know the length $\cH^1(P)$, we also know how large subset of $E$ we may ignore by \Cref{lemma:luzin} and \Cref{remark:luzinrem}.
 Therefore, by throwing away a sufficiently small subset of $E$ if necessary, we can assume that $E$ is compact and also that $x\mapsto\theta_x$ is a continuous function on $E$.